Type to search posts and projects to navigate

 Key takeaways from our implementation:

-1. Standardization matters: Unified context protocols enable seamless interoperability between diverse agent systems
+1. A shared format matters: A common context schema enables interoperability between diverse agent systems

 2. Memory optimization is critical: Real-time context management directly impacts cost and performance